carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 <ol>

-<li>Open your Rainbow wallet, tap the browser icon, navigate to builder.gitcoin.co, and tap “Connect Wallet”.
+<li>Open your Rainbow wallet, tap the browser icon, navigate to builder.gitcoin.co, and tap "Connect Wallet".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 1.png"}
 ::

 </li>

-<li>Tap “Rainbow” in the list.
+<li>Tap "Rainbow" in the list.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 2.png"}
 ::

 </li>

-<li>When the wallet opens, to set the network to “Optimism” and tap the “Connect” button.
+<li>When the wallet opens, to set the network to "Optimism" and tap the "Connect" button.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 3.png"}
 ::

 </li>

-<li>Tap “Create a Project”.
+<li>Tap "Create a Project".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 4.png"}
 ::

 </li>

-<li>Select “Optimism “ from the dropdown menu.
+<li>Select "Optimism " from the dropdown menu.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 5.png"}
 ::